 Need a podcast microphone?
 We run through the best 10 available on the market.

 If you stumbled upon this blog post, you probably have a podcast.
 If not, here are 10 reasons why your business should use podcasts.
-In the UK, 4.7 million adults have listened to a podcast at least once in their life.
+In the UK, 7.1 million adults now listen to podcasts each week.
 The podcast is a globally growing trend, so having the right set-up is vital.
 Everything from your recording environment to your editing software and, of course, your microphone must suit your needs.

 You want your podcast to be crystal clear.
 So, how do you pick the perfect microphone for your podcast?

 There are a few things you must take into consideration:

 All these factors will be affected by the choice of your microphone.
 The starting point of this blog is to help you understand what the different polar patterns are in microphones, helping you to understand which you will need and why you will need it.